 You should request a fair hearing immediately.
-If you receive notice that you must work but you believe you are exempt for medical reasons, you must request a hearing within 10 days of the notice.
 You have 60 days to request a fair hearing from the date you receive the Notice of Intent for your public assistance case.
 You have 90 days to request a fair hearing for your food stamps case.
-You should also request
+You should also request "Aid Continuing."

-"Aid Continuing."
 Aid Continuing is your right to continue to receive benefits until a decision is made after the fair hearing.
 However, you must request Aid Continuing within 10 days of the notice.